 What Is the Individual Mandate?

-Starting in 2014, the Affordable Care Act (Obamacare) required all Americans to join a health insurance plan or pay a big tax penalty.
-Since this controversial law is a mandate, or requirement, for every person, it’s also known as the individual mandate.
+Starting in 2014, the Affordable Care Act (Obamacare) required all Americans to maintain minimum essential health coverage unless they qualified for an exemption.1 Those who didn’t comply were subject to an extra tax levied by the IRS when they filed their tax returns.
+This controversial part of the ACA is officially known as the individual shared responsibility provision.
+But since it’s a mandate, or requirement, for every person, it’s also known as the individual mandate.

 States With Their Own Individual Mandate…

 These states have individual mandates with penalties for non-compliance:

 - California (effective in 2020)

 - The District of Columbia

 - New Jersey, and

 - Vermont (Vermont’s mandate takes effect in 2020, but it does not include a penalty for non-compliance, so it’s essentially the same as the current federal mandate).

 Although there is no longer a federal penalty for being uninsured, some states have created their own individual mandates with penalties for non-compliance imposed by the state department of taxation.

 Massachusetts overhauled its health care system in 2006 — with the state’s health care reform later serving as a model for some of the Affordable Care Act — and has had an individual mandate ever since.3 From 2014 through 2018, Massachusetts didn’t impose an additional tax on state residents who were uninsured, since they were subject to the federal tax instead.
 But starting in 2019, Massachusetts reinstated its state-based penalty for non-compliance with the individual mandate.